 Renting Homes (Wales) Act – In Depth

-2022 is a momentous year for renters in Wales.
-When the Renting Homes (Wales) Act 2016 comes into force, very little of the old renting regimes will apply to people in Wales.
-With such broad sweeping changes, it’s essential that you and your teams are aware of which aspects of the law around renting will be altered in order to focus future learning around the aspects of the Act which directly apply to you and the services you provide.
+When the Renting Homes (Wales) Act 2016 came into force, very little of the old renting regimes continued to apply to most renters and landlords in Wales.
+With such sweeping changes, it’s essential that you and your team have a good understanding of the changes in order to focus future learning around the parts of the Act which directly apply to you and the services you provide.

 Our in-depth learning programme will cover the breadth of this ambitious piece of legislation and will be delivered across four full days of training (one day a week for four weeks).

 The first day will cover the essential aspects of the Renting Homes (Wales) Act and will provide a strong foundation for the topics being covered on the remaining three days.

 • A brief exploration of the background to the Renting Homes (Wales) Act 2016 and its journey before coming into force